dgatf/msrc/README.md

 - Voltage divider + to A4
 - Voltage divider - to GND

-For the voltage divider and using up to 3S battery:

-- R1 22K
-- R2 12K

-For more than 3S change R values or you may burn your Arduino!
+## Adjusting RPM value

-If you leave POLES 1 in the sketch, then adjust RPM sensor in Opentx:
+If using digital RPM and leaving POLES 1 in the code, adjust RPM sensor in Opentx:

-Blades/poles: number of pair of poles * main gear teeth
+- Blades/poles: number of pair of poles * main gear teeth
-Multiplies: pinion gear teeth
+- Multiplies: pinion gear teeth

+If using PWM, signal needs to be calibrated with a tachometer

-Head speed can be estimated by the formula: HS =(pack voltage x motor kv)/(main gear/pinion) Then apply efficiency factor of 90%
+Altough max rotor speed can be estimated with the formula:

+HS =(pack voltage x motor kv)/(main gear/pinion)
+Then apply an efficiency factor of 90%

+It has to be measured without blades at full throttle (disable governor).
+Then adjust the value in Opentx with the divisor Poles/blades in RPM sensor